The Day of Your Consular Interview

 Even if a problem arises in your case, officers rarely deny visa applications on the spot.
 If the problem can be corrected or if you are inadmissible but are eligible to apply for a waiver, they will normally ask you to provide additional materials or a waiver application.
 Politely ask that the officer or official to put any requests for more materials in writing, stating exactly what is needed and the reasons why.
 Then you might wish to consult an attorney for help.

 After you receive the visa, do not open the envelope!
-You will need to give your visa envelope to the U.S. Customs and Border Protection (CBP) officer that greets you when you arrive in the United States.
+You will need to give your visa envelope to the U.S. Customs and Border Protection (CBP) officer who greets you when you arrive in the United States.
 The CBP officer will examine the contents and do a last check for any problems.
+(For nonimmigrant, i.e. temporary, visas, you likely will have only the visa stamp in your passport; you’re not likely to have the visa envelope that accompany immigrant visa travelers.)
 The CBP officer, not the consulate, will place a stamp in your passport indicating that you are either a temporary visa holder, a permanent resident, or a conditional resident.